 She holds her PhD in mechanical engineering from Caltech, where she is a Distinguished Alumnus (one of 256 historical honorees including Carver Mead and Gordon Moore) and her BS/MS from VaTech, where she was inducted to Academy of Engineering Excellence.

-The 2022 Rising Star Award winners will be announced at the Scientific Symposium.
-They will present their awarded research projects and participate in a Q&A session with those in attendance.
+The 2022 One Mind COMPASS Pathways Rising Star Award winners will be at the Scientific Symposium to present their awarded research projects and participate in a Q&A session with those in attendance.

 COMPASS Pathways is sponsoring each of the three 2022 Rising Star Awards.

 Ekaterina Malievskaia, MD, Chief Innovation Officer and Co-Founder of COMPASS Pathways will provide introductory comments.

 2022 FEATURED SPEAKER

 Christopher M. Palmer, MD